Last updated: May 29, 2026

 Does Wyoming Medicaid cover dental care for seniors?

-Yes, but only in a limited way for adults.
+Yes, but adult coverage is limited.
 Current Wyoming Medicaid dental information lists two preventive visits per year, two emergency visits per year, extractions, and repair or reline of existing dentures or partial dentures for adults age 21 and older.

-There are real dental help programs, but most do not give cash to the patient.
-Help may come as Medicaid coverage, donated dental care, free dental insurance when open, or reduced fees at a clinic.
+There are real dental help options, but most are not direct payments to patients.
+Help may come through Medicaid coverage, sliding-fee clinics, donated care, Senior Smiles when open, VA dental benefits, or a local referral.

 Is Wyoming Senior Smiles open now?

-No. The Delta Dental of Wyoming Foundation says the 2026 Wyoming Smiles Senior Program is closed.
+No. The Wyoming Delta Dental Foundation says the 2026 Wyoming Smiles Senior Program is closed.
 It says to look for 2027 program information in October 2026.

 What should I do if I need dental care today?